susom/tide/README.md

 ## Use JSON files on Google Cloud Storage or local disk

-If you prefer to work with files, you can export table to Google Cloud Storage bucket as newline delimited JSON files.
+TiDE supports jsonl files.
+Export table to Google Cloud Storage bucket as newline delimited JSON files.
 Then use these GCS files as input.

 # Options to Replace PHI